bauman/bsonsearch/README.md

 Currently, that includes $and, $or, $not, $in, $nin, $eq, $neq, $gt, $gte, $lt, $lte, and $near.
 (See full documentation http://api.mongodb.org/c/current/mongoc_matcher_t.html)

-comparison value in spec can be utf8 string, int/long, regex
+comparison value in spec can be utf8 string, int/long, regex, compiled yara (if compiled with yara support)

 ``` python